 How much money do I need?

 If you plan to buy a 2-4 unit property for pure investment purposes, then a conventional loan is your only option.
-You will need 25% of the purchase price as your down payment, and this does not include your closing costs.
+You will need 25% of the purchase price as your down payment, which does not include your closing costs.

-Another factor many are unaware of is that financial reserves are typically required as well.
+Another factor many are unaware of is that financial reserves are also typically required.
 The reserve amount will vary, and you will need to speak with your mortgage lender about your specific requirements.

 Things to keep in mind

-Much like a single-family home purchase, make sure you know how much rental income you actually get from this property.
+Much like a single-family home purchase, make sure you know how much rental income is realistic.
 Have your real estate professional pull the most recent rental numbers for the area you’re buying in.

 Many multi-family buildings have not been kept in the best of conditions.
-Be sure you know the ages of major components and keep an open eye for what repairs may be needed.
+Be sure you know the ages of major components and keep an eye on what repairs may be needed.

-You’re never going to find a multi-family unit that doesn’t need repairs – know what you can handle and not handle.
+You’ll never find a multi-family unit that doesn’t need repairs – know what you can handle and not handle.

 Financing Investment Property Option #4: Buy multi-family and live there too

 The New Orleans dream for many is owning a double.
 You can live on one half and rent the other.
-We can also take it a step further and buy a four-plex and rent the other three.
+We can also take it a step further, buy a four-plex, and rent the other three.